Kalmat/EWMHlib/README.md

 ### EwmhWindow: Window queries, changes and messages

-Base class to access application windows related features.
+Class to access application window features.

 To instantiate this class only a window id is required.
 It is possible to retrieve this value in several ways:

 - Target a specific window using an external module (e.g. `PyWinCtl.getAllWindowsWithTitle(title)`)
 - Retrieve it from your own application (e.g. PyQt's `winId()` or TKinter's `frame()`)

-Note that, although a root is also a window, these methods will not likely work with it.
+Note that, although a root is also a window, most of these methods will not likely work with it.

 Apart from given methods, there are some values you can use with python-xlib: